"What is a realistic forecast?" Assessing data-driven weather forecasts, a journey from verification to falsification: Introduction

 The seminal work of \cite{murphy1993} on \textit{forecast goodness} was motivated in its time by the lack of clarity around the definition of a \textit{good} forecast.
 He suggested 3 types of \textit{forecast goodness} related to 1) the forecast consistency with the forecaster's true belief, 2) the closeness of the forecast conditions to the observed conditions, and 3) the forecast value in a decision-making framework.
 This categorisation provides a way to organize one's thoughts when dealing with the complex task of assessing a weather forecast.
 Over the years, research activities have shed new light on the link between true belief and optimal score, as well as the link between forecast value and forecast quality.
 Nevertheless, Murphy's general verification framework remains a guiding reference when discussing \textit{forecast goodness} in an operational context \citep{harrison2025}.\\

 Today, approaching the problem of verification with data-driven forecasts in mind, we try to answer the question ``What is a realistic forecast?''.
 For this, we suggest distinguishing 3 types of \textit{forecast realism} that relate to 1) the forecast closeness to observations in each instance, 2) the average consistency of the forecast with the observation, and 3) the compatibility of the forecast with our physical knowledge.
 The first 2 types are commonly assessed as part of routine verification and diagnostic activities in place at operational centres.
-We argue that physical realism becomes particularly relevant when dealing with data-driven forecasts.
+We argue that the third type, physical realism, becomes particularly relevant when dealing with data-driven forecasts.
 More generally, this is the case whenever statistical methods are involved, such as stochastic perturbations for ensemble generation or post-processing for bias correction.\\

+{Our contribution consists of relating 2 forms of realism to already well-established concepts in the forecast verification literature, namely the concepts of scoring function and calibration.
+In doing so, we highlight that improving forecast scores and improving calibration are generally aligned objectives in a probabilistic forecasting framework.
+By contrast, an accuracy–activity trade-off emerges when dealing with single deterministic forecasts.\\

+Our discussion extends to a third form of realism apprehended through our scientific knowledge.
+We argue that providing clear definitions of these different forms of realism will facilitate the development of methods tailored to each.
+For example, forecast smoothness is a characteristic that contributes to a form of realism of the forecast, yet measures of smoothness provide little information about whether the forecast is physically consistent.
+Distinguishing between these different forms of realism helps not only to support appropriate verification practices but also to provide more actionable feedback to model developers. }\\

-In the following, we introduce the concept of functional, structural, and physical realism.
-In Section \ref{sec:realism}, we also discuss how these 3 types of realism can be measured or assessed and the relationship between them.
+The manuscript is organised as follows.
+In Section \ref{sec:realism}, we introduce the concept of functional, structural, and physical realism.
+We discuss how these 3 types of realism can be measured or assessed, as well as their relationship.
 In Section \ref{sec:discuss}, we expand the discussion to touch on closely related topics such as forecast value and model validation, before closing the paper with the description of a typical \textit{data-driven forecast evaluation journey}.